m-ld/m-ld-security-spec/threats/legal-docs.md

 ## 1. application profile

-This section describes a hypothetical p2pl-doc application, using decentralised, real-time sharing of legal documents, with only enough detail to elucidate applicable security threats.
+This section describes a hypothetical p2pl-doc application, using decentralised sharing of legal documents, with only enough detail to elucidate applicable security threats.

 For the purposes of a manageable scope and applicability to **m-ld**, in the application we will consider documents with the conventional numbered paragraph structure, which may conform to some schema (e.g. ontology-based or a content form).
 Other documents, and generic groupware functionality (e.g. tasks and calendaring) which may be bundled in commercial legal document management systems are not considered.